 A personal injury claim arises when the physician’s negligence causes an injury in the patient, and the patient suffers damages as a result.

 When we are sick or injured, we trust doctors to help us get better.
-However, sometimes doctors make mistakes—and these medical mistakes can have extreme consequences on the lives of their patients.
+However, sometimes doctors make mistakes—and these medical mistakes can have extreme consequences in the lives of their patients.
 If you or a loved one were injured due to the negligence of a doctor or other medical professional, our legal team can help you get the compensation you deserve.

-Any surgery involves a level of risk; however, some errors are avoidable and can be considered medical malpractice.
+Any surgery involves a level of risk; however, some surgical errors are avoidable and can be considered medical malpractice.
 Although unlikely, a retained surgical object or wrong site surgery (where, for example, a doctor operates on the left kidney instead of the right) is grounds for a medical malpractice case.

-The purpose filing of a medical malpractice case is to provide an injured patient with the opportunity to recover financial compensation for the damages caused by a medical professional.
+The purpose of filing a medical malpractice case is to provide an injured patient with the opportunity to recover financial compensation for the damages caused by a medical professional.

 For example, if a doctor fails to diagnose a disease properly or makes an error during surgery, the affected patient can recover money for the costs of additional medical treatment, lost wages or missed professional opportunities, and real instances of emotional pain and suffering.